Battle of Zinjibar (2011–2012): Continued fighting (October 2011 – February 2012)

 Residents noticed significant militant reinforcements arriving in the city during December.
-On 7 December, the militants attempted a nighttime raid on an army post east of Zinjibar but failed, leaving nine fighters and a single soldiers dead.
-Fierce clashes broke out across the city on 17 December in an Ansar al-Sharia offensive, leaving seven militants three soldiers dead and four army vehicles destroyed during the day.
-By 26 December, at least 60 people, including 23 soldiers, had been killed.
-Street fighting took place in the northern and eastern areas of Zinjibar, with army units reportedly advancing on some militant-controlled areas.
+On 7 December, the militants attempted a nighttime raid on an army post east of Zinjibar but failed, leaving nine fighters and a single soldier dead.
+Intense clashes broke out across the city on 17 December in an Ansar al-Sharia offensive, leaving seven militants, three soldiers dead and four army vehicles destroyed during the day.
+By 26 December at least 60 people, including 23 soldiers, had been killed.
+Clashes took place in the northern and eastern areas of Zinjibar, with army units reportedly advancing on some militant-controlled areas.
+Amidst the fighting, a US drone strike killed Abdulrahman al-Wuhayshi, a relative of Nasir al-Wuhayshi.
 Stories published by visiting Western journalists at the end of the year described most of the city, including its center and the northern and eastern entrance points, as still being mostly under Ansar al-Sharia control, and the battle being akin to a stalemate.

-Clashes took place throughout January 2012 in the northern and eastern outskirts of the city.
-Returning residents found that control of the city remained divided between the army in the east and the militants in the west, the two in some areas being separated by only meters.
-In early February, negotiations between Ansar al-Sharia and a parliamentarian team representing the government were reported to have been progressing.
-The militants demanded assurances of the army's withdrawal from Zinjibar and the implementation of Sharia before they would transfer control to local authorities, which would be followed by further disengagement from other towns in Abyan.
-Although by that point there had been three failed negotiations for an end to the Islamist occupation in Zinjibar, a mediated withdrawal had been recently achieved in the city of Radda after a brief Ansar al-Sharia takeover.
-The government claimed that a ceasefire had been agreed upon for the election on 21 February, but this was denied by Ansar al-Sharia in a statement shortly after a series clashes took place in the city.
-In the three days preceding the election, militant attacks increased against local army barracks before they attempted to push into the eastern suburbs of Zinjibar, but were fought back by the 201st Mechanized Brigade.
+Clashes took place throughout January 2012 in the northern and eastern outskirts of Zinjibar.
+Returning residents found that control remained divided between the army in the east and the militants in the west, the two in some areas being separated by only meters.
+By February, with military options seemingly exhausted, the government reauthorized tribal mediation in hopes of a negotiated militant withdrawal similar to that in Radda a month before.
+A ceasefire was reportedly agreed upon by both parties on 4 February for the upcoming presidential elections, but this was denied by Ansar al-Sharia as clashes broke out the same day.
+The three days preceding the election saw an increase in attacks on local army positions.
+Ansar al-Sharia then attempted to push into the eastern suburbs of Zinjibar on 20 February, but were fought back by the 201st Mechanized Brigade.

-March–April 2012: Re-escalation
+Re-escalation (March–May 2012)

-The political turmoil in Yemen mostly reached a conclusion on 25 February with the appointment of Abdrabbuh Mansur Hadi as President, replacing the ousted Ali Abdullah Saleh.
-During his inauguration speech, Hadi said that defeating AQAP would be a priority for his government.
+The political crisis in Yemen was alleviated with the appointment of Abdrabbuh Mansour Hadi as president on 25 February, replacing the ousted Saleh.
+During his inauguration speech, Hadi said that defeating AQAP would be a top priority for his government.
 As he set out on reorganizing the divided military, one of his first decisions was to dismiss General Mahdi Maqula from his position as Southern Military Region commander.
-Maqula, who oversaw operations in Zinjibar, was criticized for obstructing efforts to reinforce the army there.
 After the military announced plans to intensify the fight in Zinjibar, Ansar al-Sharia declared a campaign of attacks against the government, and gave the military a 10-day ultimatum to withdraw.